 I’ve got a message for you : DUTCH IS BLOODY HARD TO LEARN !

-However, the Dutch can also be very proud.
-Of their culture, of their language… sometimes of themselves.
+However, the Dutch can also be very proud of their culture and their language.
 And this combination mixed with the wrong people and mentality can turn what started as a nice conversation in a true trial, in which you will find yourself defending your lack of language abilities.

 I am so sorry I’m stupid.
 I’m gonna bang my head against this wall until I can pronounce « muur ».